Sunday, June 2, 2019

 To instruct the ignorant and counsel the doubtful

 In our society today, we may see a lot of street children, orphans, and out-of-school youth who may not receive proper guidance and are the most vulnerable to exploitation and dangers.
-They may still be innocent and don't practice their spirituality since their elders may abandon and neglect them.
+They may still be innocent and not practice their spirituality since their elders may abandon and neglect them.
 This may lead to doubts about their faith and the absence of Christ in their hearts.

 At some point in our lives, we may doubt our faith when a painful event happens.
 Why me, my Lord?
 This conflict in our spirituality may result in a deeper understanding and relationship with God as we sincerely strive to know the mystery of his love and mercy.